-This recommendation is for women at increased risk for perinatal depression, not those who have already been diagnosed with the condition.
+This recommendation is for persons at increased risk for perinatal depression, not those who have already been diagnosed with the condition.
 Currently, there is no accurate screening tool available to assess risk of perinatal depression, but there are certain factors that clinicians can use to determine risk.
-Women with a history of depression, symptoms of depression, and certain socioeconomic risk factors, like being a young or single parent, may be at increased risk and benefit from intervention.
+Persons with a history of depression, symptoms of depression, and certain socioeconomic risk factors, like being a young or single parent, may be at increased risk and benefit from intervention.

-"For the first time, the Task Force is recommending counseling to prevent perinatal depression in highrisk women," says Task Force member Aaron B. Caughey, M.D., M.P.P., M.P.H., Ph.D.
-"Clinicians should use patient history and risk factors to identify women who are most likely to benefit."
+"Clinicians should use patient history and risk factors to identify pregnant or postpartum individuals who are most likely to benefit from counseling," says Task Force member Aaron B. Caughey, M.D., M.P.P., M.P.H., Ph.D.
+"Patients who are pregnant and concerned about depression should talk to their doctor."